qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/field_calculator.rst

-The field calculator **Function list** with the **Selected Function Help** , **Operators** and **Expression** menu are also available through the rule-based rendering in the Style tab of the Layer properties and the expression based labeling |browsebutton| in the |mActionLabeling| :sup:`Labeling` core application.
+The field calculator **Function list** with the **Selected Function Help** , **Operators** and **Expression** menu are also available through the rule-based rendering in the Style menu of the Layer properties and the expression based labeling |browsebutton| in the |mActionLabeling| :sup:`Labeling` core application.